Office of Safe Schools

 We have a fight that appears to be Bullying-Related.
 Upon investigation, we determine that the Bullying is unfounded.
 Do we code the incident as Fighting and Unsubstantiated Bullying?
 Or do we just remove the Bullying-Related from the Fighting incident?

 - Since the fight appears to be more serious, code the incident as Fighting and remove the Bullying-Related designation.
-Although reporting the incident as Unsubstantiated Bullying in addition to Fighting appears to be the most accurate reporting, it creates 2 incidents (FIT and UBL), but it does not - the Unsubstantiated Bullying (UBL) is considered a non-incident and does not count toward the incident totals for the school/district.
+The incident should also be reported as Unsubstantiated Bullying in addition to Fighting - this appears to create two incidents (FIT and UBL), but it does not - the Unsubstantiated Bullying (UBL) is considered a non-incident and does not count toward the incident totals for the school/district.

 325 West Gaines Street, Room 554